Australian Vaccination-risks Network: Activism

-The Australian Vaccination-Skeptics Network has regularly spoken out against vaccine-related positions adopted by the Australian government and defended controversial and discredited research.
+The Australian Vaccination-Skeptics Network has regularly opposed the pro-vaccine positions adopted by the Australian government, instead defending controversial and discredited research.
 AVN also distributes literature, sponsors seminars, and collects adverse reaction reports.

 In a 1996 editorial, AVN spoke out against a proposal to add vaccination centres to some shopping centres.
 Writing on behalf of AVN, Susan Lindberg called the idea "downright dangerous," asking "what if a baby has a fit or major reaction?"
 She also added that parents are under enough pressure to vaccinate already.

 In response to a 2002 proposal to extend free vaccination programs, Former AVN president Meryl Dorey argued that the Australian government should first do independent tests of the new vaccines.
 She said that she had doubts about the accuracy of the existing studies that were "funded ... by the pharmaceutical companies."
 A member of the government's immunisation advisory group countered that they always assess all available scientific data.

 In August 2004, AVN spoke out against combination vaccines being considered by health authorities.
 The organisation claimed that there were too many untested variables and that it was irresponsible to keep combining vaccines without knowing the effects.
 In 2006, Meryl Dorey continued the attack on combined vaccines, claiming it was un-natural, as "It is a fact that [humans] will only ever contract one disease at a time."
 According to the British Medical Journal combined vaccines have actually shown reduced side effects, and it is quite common for humans to suffer simultaneously from several infections.

 In 2011 social scientist Brian Martin wrote an essay "Debating vaccination" in Living Wisdom, on "attacks" and "suppression" AVN members faced.
 In a media release the University of Wollongong stated vaccination "should be freely debated" and that the 20,000-word paper was "intended to assist readers - especially members of the AVN itself", in ways to respond to criticism and better understand scientific controversy.
 Martin is a former member of the AVN.